regular/ssb-cms/README.md

 TODO (low priority) same for images/icons.

 ### Validators
-TODO: Before publishing the editor's content, make sure it actually differs from the lates revision and the content is valid json and satisfies a schema or validation function.
+TODO: Before publishing the editor's content, make sure it actually differs from the latest revision and the content is valid json and satisfies a schema or validation function.

 ### Renderers
 Renderers are composable Javascript functions that follow the `hyperobj`